tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 #### Mitigation Strategy

-{{fig-off-path}} illustrates the case where a receiver receives a packet with a new source IP address and/or new port number.
+{{fig-off-path}} illustrates the case where a receiver receives a packet with a new source address.
 In order to determine that this path change was not triggered by an off-path attacker, the receiver will send an RRC message of type `path_challenge` (1) on the old path.